 I was born in 1949 in Northallerton, Yorkshire, UK.
 I’ve lived in Leeds, UK, since 1968.
 I formed myself in the varied mileux of loving friends and family, Royal Air Force camps, private and state schools, the University of Leeds’ Sociology Department, and the libertarian revolutionary movements of the 1960s, 1970s and early 1980s.
-(I was in Big Flame from 1975 to about 1983.)
-I have worked in factories (briefly), as an unqualified social worker (even more briefly), in adult and community education, for the Runnymede Trust, for the Harehills and Chapeltown Law Centre (in Leeds), and as a freelance journalist and photographer.
+(I was in Big Flame from 1975 to about 1984.)
+I have worked in factories (briefly), as an unqualified social worker (even more briefly), in adult and community education, for the Runnymede Trust, for the Harehills and Chapeltown Law Centre (in Leeds), as a freelance journalist and photographer.

 My utopian longing continued to guide my work when I became a cultural sociologist at Leeds Met University in the mid-1990s.
 I took voluntary redundancy from Leeds Met in 2010, ending my career there as Professor for Community Engagement.
-Currently I’m an Emeritus Professor, freelance consultant, volunteer, holiday-maker and active grand-dad.
+Currently I’m an Emeritus Professor, volunteer, holiday-maker and active grand-dad.

 I’ve lived with Jane Storr since 1971.
 We married in 2003.
+Her love and support has been crucial to all that I’ve done since we met at Apsley Grammar School in 1966.
 We have two children, Rose (b.
 1975) and John (b.
 1979), a son-in-law, Guy Dixon, a grand-daughter, Miranda (b.
 2006), a grand-son, Robert (b.
 2008), and a daughter-in-law, Anabel Leibovic Farrar.
 John and Anabel’s children, Olivia Maria (b.
-2011) and Don William (b.
-2014) bring further joy to our family.
+2011), Don William (b.
+2014) and Penelope Rose (b.
+2019) bring further joy to our family.
 All of them are making their own futures.
-The struggle goes on.